AP Exclusive: Top gossip editor accused of sexual misconduct | Taiwan News

 For his 30th birthday party, Howard invited a dozen employees to Las Vegas in January 2012 for an all-expenses-paid, three-day party he dubbed "Dildo's Dirty 30," according to a copy of the professionally designed invitation obtained by the AP.

-A week later, ex-employees said, Deming, the HR consultant, began conducting interviews.
+A week later, ex-employees said, the outside consultant hired to review the allegations against Howard began conducting interviews.

 Horwitz reported from Washington.